MarcusGrum/AI-CPS/images/learningBase_apple_banana_orange_pump_01/README.md

 # Dealing with this local image

+This image contains all data from 'fruits-fresh-and-rotten-fruits' dataset and 'pump-impeller' dataset.

 ## Build local docker image manually with `Dockerfile` for Over-The-Air-Deployment of relevant data.

 ### Build local docker image manually with `Dockerfile`.